 Author Archive

-KEES (formerly Alford Executive Search) is a nonprofit executive search firm that builds diverse teams with dynamic leaders in the nonprofit and public sectors.
-A woman-owned and operated firm, KEES offers a full array of nonprofit consulting services including executive search, leadership development, compensation analysis, interim staffing, and HR support.
+KEES (formerly Alford Executive Search) is a nonprofit executive search and consulting firm that builds diverse teams and dynamic leaders in the nonprofit and public sectors.
+A certified woman-owned and operated firm, KEES provides executive search, leadership development, interim staffing, compensation analysis, and HR consulting.
 For more information, please visit www.kees2success.com.

 # # #